 - Make it easy to reach the right people in groups other than one's own (just post to the relevant group, no need to know exactly who to contact or their email addresses).

-- Post your board's meeting summaries, answer follow-up questions from your volunteers.
+- Post your board's meeting summaries, answer follow-up questions from your volunteers and donors.

-- Invite those you help to join, and listen to their feedback.
+- Invite those you help to join the forum:

 An open source project

 Your company: Customer support

 - Answer your customers' questions.
 Let them help each other.
 Avoid repeated questions. — Reducing support load.

 - Crowdsource ideas and feedback; learn how you can improve your offerings and sell more.